New Jersey voter registration guide

 - Box 6 - ID Number: Enter your New Jersey driver’s license number OR the last 4 digits of your social security number.
 If you don't have either number, write “NONE” on the form.

-- Box 7 - Choice of Party: New Jersey has closed primaries, which means you'll need to register with a party to vote in that party's primaries.
+- Box 7 - Choice of Party: You must register with a party to vote in that party's primaries.
 If you have never voted in a primary before, you can declare your party affilation at the polls on Election Day.
 If you are not a first time voter, you will need to submit a Political Party Declaration Form at least 50 days before the primary election.
-You cannot use this form to declare your political party.
+You cannot use the voter registration form to declare your political party.

 - Box 8 - Race or Ethnic Group: Leave blank.